Lab Members

 joined October 2022

-David completed his B.S. in Molecular Biology at the University of Pittsburgh in 2021.
-For over three years, he developed alarmin cytokines as novel cancer immunotherapies in the lab of Binfeng Lu, PhD.
-Through his involvement in the Center for Systems Immunology, he then joined Dr. Joglekar's lab to expand on his studies of T cell repertoires and antigen specificity.
-He is an incoming MSTP student.
+I completed my B.S. in Molecular Biology at the University of Pittsburgh in 2021.
+For over three years, I developed alarmin cytokines as novel cancer immunotherapies in the lab of Binfeng Lu, PhD.
+Through my involvement in the Center for Systems Immunology, I then joined Dr. Joglekar's lab to expand on his studies of T cell repertoires and antigen specificity.
+In 2025, I joined the lab as an MD/PhD (MSTP) student.

-David's scientific interests are in examining the molecular programming of T cell responses that regulate the physiology of tissues and engineering genetic circuits for therapy through combining wet and dry lab systems approaches.
-In the lab, David is developing spatial transcriptomics of antigen-specific repertories (STAR)-SABRs to characterize how the antigenic landscape in diabetes shapes T cell responses.
-He is also working on antigen discovery in lupus for T and B cells.
-David loves his work because of the high level of creativity, problem-solving, and teamwork, and how he catalyzes the translation of new discoveries to improve the treatment of patients.
+My scientific interests are in examining the molecular programming of T cell responses that regulate the physiology of tissues and engineering genetic circuits for therapy through combining wet and dry lab systems approaches.
+In the lab, I am working on the factors that modulate regulatory T cell function using both reductionist and genome-wide approaches.
+I love my work because of the high level of creativity, problem-solving, and teamwork, and how I can catalyze the translation of new discoveries to improve the treatment of patients.

 Luba Kublo